qaisaraM/PROCESS-TRACKING-SYSTEM/README.md

 ## 🧭 Overview

-This system is used to track manufacturing work processes using a **Travel Sheet linked with WSR (Work Service Request)**.
+This system is used to track manufacturing work processes using a **Travel Sheet linked with WSR (WorkShop Request)**.

 It helps monitor job progress across multiple production stages, from planning until QC completion, using QR scanning at each process station.